-In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
+In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which amended ASC 280.
 This update requires disclosure of incremental segment information on an annual and interim basis.
 This update is effective for annual periods beginning after December 15, 2023, and interim periods within annual periods beginning after December 15, 2024.
 Early adoption is permitted.
 This guidance should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating the impact on its financial statements of adopting this guidance.
+The Company operates in one segment: pharmaceutical products.
+Its chief operating decision maker is the Chief Executive Officer, who makes operating decisions, assesses performance, and allocates resources on a consolidated basis.
+Single reportable segment entities are required to comply with all ASC 280 disclosure requirements.
+The Company will disclose descriptive information as required under ASC 280 and reference the consolidated financial statements in the segment and geographic information footnote for annual periods beginning January 1, 2024 and interim periods beginning January 1, 2025.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
-This update requires that public entities on an annual basis, (1) in the rate reconciliation, disclose specific categories and provide additional information for reconciling items that meet a quantitative threshold; (2) about income taxes paid, disclose the amount of income taxes paid (net of refunds received) disaggregated by federal, state, and foreign taxes and by individual jurisdiction in which income taxes paid (net of refunds received) is equal to or greater than 5 percent of total income taxes paid (net of refunds received); and (3) disclose income (or loss) from continuing operations before income tax expense (or benefit) disaggregated between domestic and foreign and income tax expense (or benefit) disaggregated by federal, state, and foreign.
-This update is effective for annual periods beginning after December 15, 2024.
+This update requires that public entities on an annual basis, (1) in the rate reconciliation, disclose specific categories and provide additional information for reconciling items that meet a quantitative threshold; (2) about income taxes paid, disclose the amount of income taxes paid (net of refunds received) disaggregated by federal, state, and foreign taxes and by individual jurisdiction in which income taxes paid (net of refunds received) is equal to or greater than 5 percent of total income taxes paid (net of refunds received); and (3) disclose income (or loss) from continuing operations before income tax expense (or benefit) disaggregated by federal, state, and foreign and income tax expense (or benefit) disaggregated by federal, state, and foreign 15, 2024.
 Early adoption is permitted.
 This guidance should be applied on a prospective basis.
 Retrospective application is permitted.
 The Company is currently evaluating the impact on its financial statements of adopting this guidance.